 This limestone and brick residence, constructed in 1938, is significant for two reasons.
 First, it is a rare example of the French Eclectic style in Kansas City, an architectural style which was in vogue in the United States after World War I, but less popular than the contemporary Tudor Revival style.
-Second, the house is associated with Dr. A. Porter Davis, a doctor, pilot, artist and activist, whose life was, according to one source, full of firsts in his pursuit of medical, aviational, artistic, and political activities.
+Second, the house is associated with Dr. A. Porter Davis, a doctor, pilot, artist and activist, whose life was, according to one source, "full of firsts in his pursuit of medical, aviational, artistic, and political activities."
 The house is thus a landmark of the African-American upper class in early 20th Century Kansas City.
 The property was entered in the National Register of Historic Places in February, 2000.

 In the late 1960s, Davis' health began to decline.
 He died on September 1, 1976, the fiftieth anniversary of his marriage to his wife, Hazel White Davis.

 "Historic Landmarks and Historic Districts In Kansas City, Kansas And Wyandotte County."
 Unified Government of Wyandotte County and Kansas City, KS.
 Access Date: 12/23/18. https://www.wycokck.org/WycoKCK/media/Urban-Planning-Land-Use/Documents/Historic-Landmarks.pdf.